KCtt457/gssvolunteering2018/README.md

 The repository is organised as follows:

-* outputs: contains the pdf of the paper, and Rmd and bibtex files used to produce it.
+* outputs/paper: contains the pdf of the paper, and Rmd and bibtex files used to produce it.
 * scripts: contains data cleaning and simulation R files.
 * gss_volunteering2018.Rproj